miaofasheng/DNS-Dataset-for-reasearch/README.md

-# Top-domain-names-mainstream-DNS-Software-and-Public-DNS-Services
+# Top domain names, mainstream DNS Softwares and Public DNSServices

-Top Domain Names, mainstream DNS Softwares, and Public DNS Services
+If you know more, feel free to update it.
+Let’s collaborate together!

 # Top Domain Names